 (A) Timeline for reinstatement.
 An employee may make a written request to the appointing authority for reinstatement from a disability separation.
 An employee may not make a first request for reinstatement until three months from the date the employee was no longer in active work status.
-The appointing authority shall notify the employee of its decision to approve or deny the reinstatement request no later than thirty days after it receives the employee's written request.
+The appointing authority shall notify the employee of its decision to approve or deny the reinstatement request no later than sixty days after it receives the employee's written request.
 The employee shall not make subsequent requests for reinstatement more than once every three months from the date the employee is notified of a reinstatement denial.
 An employee is not eligible for reinstatement if the request occurs later than two years from the date that the employee was no longer in active work status due to the disabling illness, injury, or condition.

 (B) Requirements for reinstatement.
 The employee's request for reinstatement shall be accompanied by substantial, credible medical evidence that the employee is once again capable of performing the employee's essential job duties.
 Upon receiving this evidence, the appointing authority shall either reinstate the employee or require the employee to submit to a medical or psychological examination in accordance with rule 123:1-30-03 of the Administrative Code.

 (C) Initial determination.
 The appointing authority will review the substantial credible medical evidence submitted by the employee or the results of a medical or psychological examination conducted in accordance with rule 123:1-30-03 of the Administrative Code and make an initial determination of whether or not the employee is capable of performing the essential duties of the employee's position.
 If the appointing authority initially determines that the employee is once again capable of performing the essential job duties, the appointing authority shall reinstate the employee.
 If the appointing authority initially determines that the employee remains incapable of performing the essential job duties, the appointing authority shall institute a pre-reinstatement hearing.